sky9t-sulia/st7789_lcd/README.md

 # ST7789 LCD C++ Library for esp32, rp2020, stm32

+⚠️Note: Currently only **STM32** supported.
+Other platforms is in development⚠️

+&nbsp;

 Originally code was looked from *https://github.com/Floyd-Fish/ST7789-STM32*

 This library is written on C++ and can be used for **ESP32**, **RP2020**, and **STM32** using provided adapters.